marcio777/cadmus/src/en/Chapter-V/Part II: Complex Interfaces.md

 //where 'popupmenu' is the identifier of a pop-up menu
 ```

 So, that's how you add items, and the line between them is created using `addSeparator()`, as before.
-But there is something different you have to do with pop-up menus.
+I mentioned something different you have to do with pop-up menus.
 You basically have to add them to various components.
 If you add it to the JFrame however, something weird will happen which I will leave for you to discover.
 Similarly if you add it normally to a component it will not work.
 So, how do you add them?
 Well, what you have to do is use the `setComponentPopupMenu()` method.
 I would advise using this on a panel that covers the whole JFrame, but you can add it to specific components.
 Just as a visual representation, the code would look like this:

 ```java
 panel.setComponentPopupMenu(popupmenu);